thisandagain/assert/README.md

 #### Assertion extensions and utilities for [OCUnit]()

 ### Installation
-Simply import the `EDAsset` headers and ensure that you have linked the [`OCHamcrest` framework](https://github.com/hamcrest/OCHamcrest) within your test target.
+Simply import the `EDAssert` headers and ensure that you have linked the [`OCHamcrest` framework](https://github.com/hamcrest/OCHamcrest) within your test target.

 ### EDAssertEventually
 While building integration or functional tests with `OCUnit`, one common issue is that asyncronous blocks are not supported.
 To resolve this, you can use the `EDAssertEventually` class to perform tests that poll against an async event over time: